Ojibwe language: Language revitalization

-With the remaining population of native speakers declining as older generations pass away, many historians consider now an important point in the language's history that will determine if it will proliferate or become extinct.
-Ojibwe historian Anton Treuer estimates that there are about 1,000 speakers of Ojibwe left in the United States, most residing in Minnesota on the Red Lake Indian Reservation or in Mille Lacs region.
-Teacher of the language Keller Paap approximates that most fluent speakers in the United States are over 70 years old, making exposure to spoken Ojibwemowin limited in many communities.
+With the remaining population of native speakers declining as older generations pass away, many historians believe we are at a point in the language's history that will determine whether it proliferates or goes extinct.
+Ojibwe historian Anton Treuer estimates that there are about 1,000 Ojibwe speakers left in the United States, mostly in Minnesota's Red Lake Indian Reservation and in Mille Lacs region.
+Teacher of the language Keller Paap believes most fluent speakers in the United States are over 70 years old, limiting exposure to spoken Ojibwemowin in many communities.

-Ojibwe educators and scholars across the region are working with the remaining elders who speak Ojibwemowin, known as the First Speakers, so as to document and learn the language in hopes to preserve it and pass it on to the next generation of speakers.
-In recent years, historian and Ojibwe professor Anton Treuer has been recording stories told by about 50 different Ojibwe elders in their native language so as to preserve both the language and pieces of knowledge and history.
-Alongside his current mentor, a Ponemah elder named Eugene Stillday, he writes the recorded stories in both Ojibwe and translated English.
+Ojibwe educators and scholars across the region are working with elders who speak Ojibwemowin, known as the First Speakers, to document and learn the language in hopes to preserve it and pass it on to another generation.
+Treuer has been recording stories told by about 50 different Ojibwe elders in their native language to preserve both the language and pieces of knowledge and history.
+With his mentor, the Ponemah elder Eugene Stillday, he writes the recorded stories in both Ojibwe and translated English.

 As of the late 2010s, there has been more of a push toward bringing the Ojibwe language back into more common use, through language classes and programs sponsored by universities, sometimes available to non-students, which are essential to passing on the Ojibwe language.
 These courses mainly target adults and young adults; however, there are many resources for all age groups, including online games which provide domains for online language use.
 In the 1980s, The Northern Native-Languages Project was introduced in Ontario to get Indigenous languages such as Ojibwe, to be taught in schools.
 Years later, the first curriculum was established for the program and it was known as Native Languages 1987.
 There has also been an increase in published children's literature.
 The increase in materials published in Ojibwe is essential to increasing the number of speakers.
 Language revitalization through Ojibwe frameworks also allows for cultural concepts to be conveyed through language.